 By Tania Millen, BSc, MJ

-Allen’s stallion, The Huntsman (Hunter), is her regular riding horse and he’s turned out with her husband’s gelding and some unstarted geldings.
+Her stallion, The Huntsman (Hunter), is not only her regular riding partner but also enjoys turnout time with Stolp’s gelding and a few unstarted geldings

 “Right now, they’re on about 10 acres,” she says.
 “They wander around and they interact and they face-wrestle and they play.
 And the funny thing is, none of my horses have any bite marks on them.
 They play but they’re not mean to each other.
 There’s never any real attitude.”